atelierspierrot/internationalization/TwigExtension.md

     // Creation of the I18n instance (statically) passing it the Loader
     $translator = \I18n\I18n::getInstance($i18n_loader);

-    // Creation of the Twig loader and environement
+    // Creation of the Twig loader and environment
     $loader = new Twig_Loader_String();
     $twig = new Twig_Environment($loader);

-    // addition of the extension to the environement
+    // addition of the extension to the environment
     $twig->addExtension(new \I18n\Twig\I18nExtension($translator));

-As you can see, you need to pass a translator instance to the extension constructor ; this is just to force you to first define your internationalization environement.
+As you can see, you need to pass a translator instance to the extension constructor ; this is just to force you to first define your internationalization environment.

 ### Extension filters